CON MI GENTE: Jackson Street Antiques

 For over three decades, Jackson Street Antiques has stood on the corner of Jackson Street in historic downtown Harlingen.

-Carmen Garza, owner of Jackson Street Antiques said her and her husband started the family business in 1988, now it’s run with the help of their daughters.
+Carmen Garza, owner of Jackson Street Antiques said she and her husband started the family business in 1988, now it’s run with the help of their daughters.

 "My husband has passed away so my girls are helping me," Garza said.